 $sortstage in the pipeline's

 mergerPart.
-This is caused by an explain plan bug but rest assured that the final phase of the
+This is caused by a now fixed explain plan bug but rest assured that the final phase of the

 $sortstage (the "merge sort") does indeed happen in the pipeline's